Hi there!

 • add manufacturing space

-• provide access over machinery and materials
+• provide access to machinery and materials

 • supply an inspection and testing area